xusophia/DataSciFinalProj/README.md

 Another thing we tried is Quantized Reinforcement Learning, which is the process of approximating a neural network that is using floating points to a neural network using a lower number of bits.
 For background, the motivation of Quantization is in hopes of dramatically reducing both the memory requirement and computational cost of using neural networks for more efficient deployment on servers and edge devices.

 To do this, quantization of our Vanilla DQN model using float32s was quantized to a model using int8s, which is lower precision data, resulting in a possible difference in accuracy.
 The quantization formula is as follows:

 <img src="https://latex.codecogs.com/gif.latex?x_{int8}=\frac{x_{float}}{x_{scale}}+x_{offset}"/>

 Pytorch [has a library](https://pytorch.org/blog/introduction-to-quantization-on-pytorch/) that provides the quantization of tensors, mapping the original floating point based tensors to quantized tensors.
 The method for quantization used in our project was using Dynamic Quantization, which converts the activations to int8s dynamically, allowing for efficient int8 multiplication and convolution, but this method means that activations and read/written from/to memory in floating point.

+To note here, the backend library of fbgemm in Pytorch's Quantization library that provides the backend to quantize these networks is currently in beta, and upon our implementation, the backend library that Pytorch uses, fbgemm, is not yet sophistically developed for Windows and had to be migrated to MacOS according to Pytorch forum search.

 We achieved the following results of quantizing a (Vanilla) DQN to a Quantized DQN using int8: